What to do if we refuse you access

 • clearly identify the record, including the series number and control symbol

-The Administrative Appeals Tribunal (AAT) independently reviews administrative decisions made by Australian Government agencies, including the National Archives.
+The Administrative Review Tribunal (ART) independently reviews administrative decisions made by Australian Government agencies, including the National Archives.
 It operates much like a court, but you do not need a lawyer to present your case.

-The AAT reviews our decisions on their merits.
+The ART reviews our decisions on their merits.
 It decides whether the right decision has been made under the Archives Act.
 It can uphold, modify or reverse our decision.

-If you disagree with the AAT's decision, you may appeal on a point of law to the Federal Court.
+If you disagree with the ART's decision, you may appeal on a point of law to the Federal Court.

-Section 43 of the Archives Act explains the reasons why you may appeal our decision to the AAT.
+Section 43 of the Archives Act explains the reasons why you may appeal our decision to the ART, which replaced the Administrative Appeals Tribunal (AAT) on 14 October 2024.
 There are a range of decisions that can be reviewed.
 You can lodge an application for review within 60 days if:

 • our internal reconsideration has confirmed our decision to refuse you access to open period material